mstksg/inCode/copy/entries/typed-sm-lc-1.md

 inscrutable by normal humans and borderline unusable.
 But such is the curse we all bear.
 Turn around now, you have been warned.

-This post (Part 1) will build up the embedded typed expression language.
+This post will build up the embedded typed expression language.
 Part 2 will use that expression language to define typed state machines with embedded predicates and visualize them, and Part 3 will compile those machines to different languages and verify they execute identically, with some live demos.